-If you are a principle or sole breadwinner in your family, your paychecks must continue uninterrupted to protect your home, standard of living and kid’s education.
+If you are a principle or the sole breadwinner in your family, your paychecks must continue uninterrupted to protect your home, standard of living, and kid’s education.
 When your monthly income is threatened by serious injury or illness, the security of disability insurance provides the means to protect the financial future of both you and your family.
 Disability insurance offers financial support to pay your bills in the event that you cannot work for an extended period.
 The policy will provide partial replacement for your income during your period of disability.

 However, many people in the workforce do not have even basic protection against loss of income because they presume they do not need such protection.
 This blog post highlights four misconceptions about disability insurance and its fundamental role in safeguarding your ability to continue generating income.

 Misconception #1: Assuming you can live off savings until you return to work.

 Many people presume they have enough money saved that they can live for an extended period off of their savings accounts.
 In reality, most individuals underestimate the amount they need each month, so the duration of time that they can live off of this money is much shorter than the original estimate.
 According to the Life Happens Disability Survey conducted in 2012, half of all survey participants conceded that they would feel a financial crunch during the first month they were compelled to live off of their savings.
 Since disabling injuries and illnesses typically last for many months or even years, most people cannot rely on their savings to compensate for lost income.